 Lake Rotoiti is the best place to visit during winter.
 It has a serene view surrounded by mountains and dense forests.
 You can spend your day fishing or boating in this beautiful spot in Nelson.
 There are numerous ways to spend your time in Lake Rotoiti and has another jetty.
 You can spend your time birdwatching and taking pictures of the beautiful birds of this area.
 And whether in Nelson in winter is so cold that you can also go winter snowshoeing around Lake Rotoiti.

 One of the most beautiful gardens to take a walk at, Queen’s Garden offers you with a serene environment to spend your day walking around the park.
 Queens Gardens in Nelson has a particular significance.
 It reflects the growth and development of the city.
 Also, it is cleverly designed as well as it has an aesthetically pleasing environment which appears as a treat to your eyes.
 It has a diverse plant collection and role in fostering civic pride.
 It is the best place to help you relax and you can have a good time with your family.

 As you know, New Zealand winter temperature is very cold and you’ll see places covered with snow.
 There are many adventure sports you can try like skiing or go hiking.
 Nelson is an excellent place to visit if you want to try hiking in a smaller as well as longer trip.
-Also, Nelson in winter is extremely cold which calls for a lot of exciting adventure sports like skating, skiing, and others.
+Also, Nelson winter weather is extremely cold which calls for a lot of exciting adventure sports like skating, skiing, and others.
 So, if you want to spend your time excitingly in a winter break, you should definitely visit Nelson and enjoy its sublime nature.
 Plan your trip to Nelson for a serene experience like never before!